 In the UK coaches do not tell you what to do and coaching should not be confused with other disciplines such as consulting, mentoring or counselling.

-Therapists: Lauren Carter, Katarzyna Jaszczyk, Richard Potts, Poospah Riley, Deborah Wilson, Marta Zastepowska
+Therapists: Lauren Carter, Katarzyna Jaszczyk, Richard Potts, Poospah Riley, Rebecca Way, Deborah Wilson, Marta Zastepowska

 Counselling is a contractual arrangement by which a practitioner regularly meets a client, in privacy and confidence, to explore distress the client may be experiencing.
 This may be a difficulty; their dissatisfaction with life; or loss of a sense of direction or purpose.
 Counselling and psychotherapy will help you make decisions but a practitioner will not tell you what to do.